danionescu0/docker-flask-mongodb-example/README.md

 **A working demo usage of docker, docker-compose, mongodb, python3, docker-compose, mosquitto, swagger to serve as a demo**

-**If you consider this demo usefull give it a star so other will find it quicker :)**
+**If you consider this demo usefull give it a star so others will find it quicker :)**

 The applications will run in parallel using docker-compose on different ports: